On uniqueness of radial potentials for given Dirichlet spectra with distinct angular momenta: Introduction

 where $\zeta$ denotes a perturbation of the potential, (see \cite{RuSa01}).
 The norming constants are defined by $\gamma_n:= (\psi_{\ell,n}'(1))^2$.
 In the linearized setting, the requirement that two potentials $q$ and $\check{q}$ yield the same eigenvalues for two angular momenta $\ell_1 \neq \ell_2$ implies that $\zeta = \check{q} - q$ must be orthogonal to the family of squared eigenfunctions corresponding to both $\ell_1$ and $\ell_2$, evaluated at $q=0$.

 In the unperturbed case $q \equiv 0$, the eigenfunctions of~\eqref{eq:radial-Schro} can be expressed explicitly in terms of Bessel functions of the first kind.
-Specifically, for each $\ell \in \mathbb{N}$, the eigenfunctions take the form (up to normalization){\footnote{For simplicity of exposition, we shall omit this inessential normalization throughout the present paper.}}
+Specifically, for each $\ell \in \mathbb{N}$\,, the eigenfunctions take the form (up to normalization)

 where $J_\nu$ denotes the Bessel function of order $\nu$, and $j_{\nu,n}$ is its $n$-th positive zero.
-These functions satisfy Dirichlet boundary conditions at $r = 1$, and regularity at the origin is ensured by the behavior $J_\nu(r) \sim r^\nu$ as $r \to 0$.
+These functions satisfy Dirichlet boundary conditions at $r = 1$, and regularity at the origin is ensured by the behavior $J_\nu(r) \sim r^\nu$ as $r \to 0$\,.

 This leads to the problem of determining whether the span of the functions